shhossain/computer_science/README.md

 ### Deep learning

-Deep learning networks are neural networks with many layers.
-The layered network can process extensive amounts of data and determine the “weight” of each link in the network — for example, in an image recognition system, some layers of the neural network might detect individual features of a face, like eyes, nose, or mouth, while another layer would be able to tell whether those features appear in a way that indicates a face.
+Deep learning networks are advanced neural networks with multiple layers.
+These layered networks can process vast amounts of data and adjust the "weights" of each connection within the network.
+For example, in an image recognition system, certain layers of the neural network might detect individual facial features like eyes, nose, or mouth.
+Another layer would then analyze whether these features are arranged in a way that identifies a face.

 Practical applications of Deep Learning:
 1. **Automatic Text Generation –** Corpus of text is learned, and from this model, new text is generated, word-by-word or character-by-character.
 Then this model is capable of learning how to spell, punctuate, and form sentences, or it may even capture the style.